THE BATTLE FOR BANDWIDTH

 2019: WI-FI 6 (802.11ax)

 Introduced OFDMA for better efficiency in crowded homes.
-The current standard.
+A mainstream standard in many homes.

 2020: WI-FI 6E